MBLEx Pass Rate 2026: The Data Behind the 30% Failure Rate

 Two significant changes affect how candidates should prepare:

 1. "Overview of Modalities" content has been reassigned.
-Material that was previously tested as a standalone modalities overview has been integrated under the Benefits, Physiological Effects & Techniques domain.
+Material that was previously tested as a standalone modalities overview (the former "Overview of Massage/Bodywork Modalities, History and Culture" section) has been integrated under the Benefits and Effects of Soft Tissue Manipulation domain.
 This means modality questions now focus on why a technique works (physiological effects) and when to use it (clinical application), rather than simple identification.

 2. Historical and cultural subcategories have been removed from separate testing.
 Content about the history and cultural origins of massage therapy is no longer tested as a distinct category.
 This does not mean historical context is irrelevant, but you will not see standalone questions asking you to identify the origins of specific massage traditions.